 Dunlop Tortex is a revolutionary pick series.
 One of the best-selling series from the brand that changed the world of guitar plectrums.
 Made in the USA, the Dunlop Tortex comes in a variety of shapes, designs, and thicknesses to suit varied applications and needs.
 This brand has grown into a globally-recognized product, with the biggest brands and artists using them for their regular practice and live performances.
 The distinct feature of Tortex is the ability to stay in the user’s hand to prevent dropping.

 Dunlop Tortex Standard picks are iconic.
 These picks provide minimum wear and optimum grip.
 They’re highly durable with the right amount of flexibility to give a snappy attack that is both crisp and bright.
 The universal appeal they have is due to their “signature” color-coded gauge system.
 This color-coding for thickness gives an easy way to compare different options while keeping the material the same.

 The Tortex Standard makes an excellent first guitar plectrum as it is medium-gauge, durable, and inexpensive.
 It is made from treated Delrin dusted in chalk and comes in the standard shape.
-It comes in a variety of gauges ranging from 0.50mm to up to 1.14mm.
-This allows it to achieve the desired tone and playability matching your style and project.
+It comes in a variety of gauges ranging from 0.50mm to 1.14mm.
+This allows it to achieve the desired tone and playability, matching your style and project.

 Tortex Flex – A Complete Guide